ildarmgt/2018-02-07-business/README.md

   `bundle install`

-* if you want email service on server to work, add api env variable like this:
+* if you want email service on server to work, you will need SendGrid API key, and then add api env variable, for example like this:

   `echo "export SENDGRID_API_KEY='YOUR_API_KEY'" > sendgrid.env`